rebmaso/ros2_slambook_vo/README.md

 ## TODOs

+- test on synthetic rosbag with loop closures and gps like tartan air or mid air

 - add prior to windowed BA ... this is wrong and leads to hessian singularities if not using LM